Peyton7890/IoT_Farm/README.md

 - **Amazon Kinesis**: Real-time stream processing for monitoring data in real time.
 - **Amazon SNS**: Sends alerts via email or SMS when certain conditions are met.
 - **Amazon CloudWatch**: Monitors the performance of AWS services and manages logs.
-- **AWS IoT SiteWise**: Provides a digital twin of assets for monitoring and analytics.
+- **AWS IoT SiteWise**: Provides a digital copy of assets for monitoring and analytics.
 - **AWS IAM**: Manages permissions and access controls for all resources.
 - **AWS Elastic Beanstalk**: Hosts the Node.js frontend for visualizing data and controlling devices.
 - **Arduino**: Collects data from sensors and transmits it to AWS IoT Core.